15932 Dreamstime

 International truck history

-With a history dating back to 1902, International Trucks is part of the Navistar International Corporation, which was acquired by Germany-based Traton AG (Volkswagen Group) in 2021.
+With a history dating back to 1902, International Motors is a subsidiary of Germany-based Traton AG (Volkswagen Group), which acquired the former Navistar International Corporation in 2021.
 International Class 8 trucks made up 13.9% of 2023 sales, according to ATD.
 The company is headquartered in Lisle, Illinois.

 Chicago-based International Harvester sold its first engine-powered farm tractor in 1906 and an early farm pickup-style truck called the Auto Buggy in 1908.
 The company continued to build more trucks for use off the farm, including its A series, designed to haul heavier loads over greater distances, in 1930.
 The company grew as a vehicle manufacturer through the 20th century, with a range of vehicles for trucking, agriculture, construction, consumer trucks, and sport utility vehicles.

-By 1985, the company divested almost all of its properties except for its truck and engine divisions.
+By 1985, the company divested almost all its properties except for its truck and engine divisions.
 The OEM became Navistar International Corporation in 1986.
-The company revamped most of its truck offerings between 2016 and 2018, including new severe-duty offerings (HX Series and HV Series) and the LT Series, International’s current flagship Class 8 tractor, which debuted in 2017.
+Between 2016 and 2018, it revamped most of its truck offerings, including new severe-duty offerings (HX Series and HV Series) and the LT Series, International’s current flagship Class 8 tractor, which debuted in 2017.

-Since its acquisition by Traton Group earlier this decade, Navistar has launched its International S13 Integrated Powertrain, the final internal combustion engine it plans to design
+Since its acquisition by Traton Group earlier this decade, the U.S. truckmaker launched its International S13 Integrated Powertrain, the final internal combustion engine it plans to design.

 See also: Navistar comes ‘full circle’ with new powertrain